Adverben im Deutschen – Erklärungen und Beispiele

 Deutsche Adverbien des Ortes

 Now, we will talk about German adverbs of place.
 As you already know, these adverbs describe where an action takes place.
 So, it is quite important for you to learn these German adverbs, as describing the place of an action is as important as its time or condition.
 Logically, we need some examples to illustrate that.
-So, here is a list of adverbs of place for you.
+So, here is a list of place adverbs for you.

 - “Fahren Sie weder nach links, noch nach rechts.”

-– You turn first right, then left.
+– Don’t turn right, nor left.

 - “Geht nach draußen, wenn ihr spielen wollt.”